Programme VGSEA

 Note: 1.5 credits = one week of full-time study.

-Semester 1 (Autumn) - Late August to January
+Semester 1 (Autumn) - Early September to mid-January

 In the first semester, you will gain an overview of the field of sexual and reproductive health from a global perspective and, in parallel, deepen your knowledge in related research methodology and implementation of evidence within the field.